jameslamb/conference-notes/ODSC/odsc-west-2022.md

     - pull requests, code reviews
 - CML
     - command line tool for CI/CD for machine learning projects
-- CML kicks off a model training runing in a cloud runner, then posts back a comment with a report
+- CML kicks off a model training running in a cloud runner, then posts back a comment with a report
 - merging the PR deploys the model
 - see gitlab.com/alex000kim/cml-cloud-case for an example
     - it's cool that you format what ends up in the GitHub format but just `cat`-ing stuff to a markdown file